-Several months later, Lorenz returned to Zürich where Georg Cajacob (Blaurock) baptized him on January 21, 1525.
-At the same time Wolf needed to go on a short trip.
-On the road from Konstanz to Schaffhausen along the Rhine river he met Conrad Grebel.
+Several months later, Lorenz returned to Zürich and Wolf needed to go on a short trip as well.
+On the road from Konstanz to Schaffhausen along the Rhein he met Conrad Grebel.

-Wolf and Conrad talked, both feeling inwardly moved to follow Christ no matter what it cost, until Wolf said, "Baptize me!"
-"I must be baptized, not just with water poured from a bowl, but buried in the water like Christ."
+Wolf and Conrad talked.
+They both felt inwardly moved to follow Christ no matter what it cost.

+"Baptise me!" said Wolf.
+"I must be baptised, not just with water poured from a bowl, but buried in the water like Christ."

-Almost before Conrad knew what was happening, Wolf had stripped off his clothes and was heading with him into the frigid waters of the Rhine River in February, 1525.
-There, where the water got deep, Conrad "pressed him under and covered him completely," and Wolf came out-committed to Christ.1
+Almost before Conrad knew what was happening, Wolf had stripped off his clothes and was heading with him into the frigid waters of the Rhein in February, 1525.
+There, where the water got deep, Conrad "pressed him under and covered him completely," and Wolf came out-fully surrendered to Christ.

 From this time onward, things happened fast.
-When Wolf got back to Sankt Gallen, people filled the weavers' hall, standing along the walls on March 18, to hear his testimony in which he said: "The Lord has shown me that I should leave the church.
-What the church teaches is not true.
-The truth has never been preached in this church, and it is not doing so now."
+When Wolf got back to Sankt Gallen, people filled the weavers' hall, standing along the walls on March 18, to hear his testimony in which he said: "The Lord has shown me that I should leave the Church.
+What the Church teaches is not true.
+They have never preached the truth in this Church, and they are not doing so now."

-On March 25, Conrad Grebel came to Sankt Gallen with a man named Eberhard Bolt from the Canton of Schwyz.
-Eberhard (Eberli as everyone called him) had not been baptized.
+On March 25, Conrad Grebel came.
+Along with him came a man named Eberhard Bolt from the Canton of Schwyz.
+Eberhard (Eberli as everyone called him) had not been baptised.
 In fact he was against the baptism of adults.
-But he was a sincere believer, and after talking for some time with Wolf and Conrad, he became convicted too.
+But he was a sincere believer, and after talking with Wolf and Conrad, he became convicted too.
 Immediately after his baptism the people asked him to preach for them.
-He was a gifted speaker and had a "God-fearing and compassionate" spirit.2
+He was a gifted speaker and had a "God-fearing and compassionate" spirit.

 "Almost the entire city of Sankt Gallen" came out to the Berlisberg, where they sat on the sun-warmed grass to hear Conrad and Eberli speak.
 It was Palm Sunday, April 9, 1525.
 The rich were struck to the heart.
 The poor were lifted up in Christ.
 Many of the women and young people believed, and a great crowd streamed down to the Sitter River at the end of the meeting "as if it would have been a day of parades."

-There Conrad, Eberli, and Wolf baptized those who believed-hundreds of converts-in the Sitter River, and a Christian commune was born.
+There Conrad, Eberli, and Wolf baptised those who believed-hundreds of converts-in the Sitter River, and a new church community was born.